 Only the Queensland Police Service and persons authorised by the department can perform downloads from personalised transport security cameras.

-For detailed information on how recordings are downloaded and used, refer to the Guidelines for installation and use of personalised transport security camera systems.
+For detailed information on how recordings are downloaded and used, refer to the Guidelines for the installation and use of personalised transport security cameras.

 How are downloads provided?

 Approved download station officers can provide downloaded recordings to the Queensland Police Service (QPS).